 We were able to reliably match the priority year for approximately one-third of the products in our single molecule sample.
-Online Appendix Figure 5 contains the event-study coefficients for this subsample of molecules based on whether the priority year is before or after 1995.
+Appendix Figure 6 contains the event-study coefficients for this sub-sample of molecules based on whether the priority year is before or after 1995.
 These estimates show a qualitatively similar pattern to the sample using the first year of sale in Figure 2.
 While the pattern of estimates is similar, the magnitude in the post-1995 priority year sample is generally larger than in the post-1995 first year of sale sample in Figure 2.
 However, given the relatively small number of molecules that we identify with a post-1995 priority year, these estimates are quite imprecise.
-Column 1 of online Appendix Table 1 contains the estimates for a DD specification for the full sample of molecules for which we have a priority year.
-Column 2 further restricts to molecules from this set that receive a patent at some point during our study period.
+Column (1) of Appendix Table 1 contains the estimates for a DD specification for the full sample of molecules for which we have a priority year.
+Column (2) further restricts to molecules from this set that receive a patent at some point during our study period.
 The estimates from these two specifications show a statistically significant price increase of approximately 4 percent.

-The large difference in the post-patent event study coefficients by priority year in online Appendix Figure 5 suggests a larger effect for molecules with a post-1995 priority year.
+The large difference in the post-patent event study coefficients by priority year in Appendix Figure 6 suggests a larger effect for molecules with a post-1995 priority year.
 To examine the magnitude and statistical significance of these differences, we estimate a specification of equation (3) based on the priority year rather than the first sales year.
-For comparison purposes, columns 3 and 4 of online Appendix Table 1 contain estimates for equation (3) based on the first year of sale for the sample of molecules with a reliably matched priority year.
-Columns 5 and 6 contain DDD estimates based on the priority year being before or after 1995.
+For comparison purposes, columns (3) and (4) of Appendix Table 1 contain estimates for equation (3) based on the first year of sale for the sample of molecules with a reliably matched priority year.
+Columns (5) and (6) contain DDD estimates based on the priority year being before or after 1995.
 While the estimated coefficients are statistically insignificant, they are generally similar in magnitude to the estimates based on the year of first sale.
 In addition, even though these estimates are imprecise, they rule out post-patent price increases of more than 23 percent for molecules with a post-1995 priority year.
-While these are somewhat larger than the estimated price increases using the first year of sale, they are still substantially less than what would be predicted for a textbook product patent system.
+While these are somewhat larger than the estimated price increases using the first year of sale, they are still substantially less than what would be predicted for a textbook statistically significant, suggesting that these results are not simply a reflection of firms responding to newer molecules having less elastic demand.

+product patent system.
 Taken together, the priority year estimates show that the year of first sale is a reasonable proxy for differences in patent strength based on molecule vintage.

-To further address concerns regarding heterogeneity in the strength of patents or the importance of the patented molecules in the Indian market, we next examine the subset of patent applications identified in Sampat, Shadlen, and Amin (2012).
+To further address concerns regarding heterogeneity in the strength of patents or the importance of the patented molecules in the Indian market, we next examine the subset of patent applications identified in Sampat, Shadlin and Amin (2012).
 These data include molecules that were approved for sale in the United States between 1996 and 2004.
-These products are (i) patented by foreign firms and (ii) more likely to represent the types of products that will qualify for strong patents in the coming years.
+These products are (a) patented by foreign firms and (b) more likely to represent the types of products that will qualify for strong patents in the coming years.
 As discussed above, this sample contains molecules which receive patents, those that were denied patents, and those whose patent decision is still pending.
-We construct two samples of molecules with alternative comparison groups: (i) those that have received patents and those that have had no patent decisions to date, and (ii) those that have received patents and those that have had their applications denied.
+We construct two samples of molecules with alternative comparison groups: (1) those that have received patents and those that have had no patent decisions to date, and (2) those that have received patents and those that have had their applications denied.